KDE/digikam-doc/getting_started/installation.rst

             The Windows Applications and Features Panel to Authorize digiKam Installation

-        When you start a second time the installer, an information dialog will appears, because the it's not signed for the Microsoft Windows Defender.
+        Because the installer is not signed, Microsoft Windows Defender will display an information dialog when the installer is started a second time.

         .. figure:: images/windows_setup_information.webp
             :width: 400px